Skwanky7/Funkin-test/README.md

 -bbpanzu

 ## Project Set up:
-So you're gonna wanna create a new project, Name i anything BUT make sure you choose **2D** as a template.
+So you're gonna wanna create a new project, Name it anything BUT make sure you choose **2D** as a template.
 <br>
 <img height ="400" src="https://cdn.discordapp.com/attachments/827853989541576704/827883851468636160/unknown.png">
 </br>